Installation Instructions

 • For the best flood protection, a level and smooth ground surface is important, enabling the bottom seal to get good engagement and seal against leakage.

 • Check for bowing, major cracks or gaps in your floor.
-Should major imperfections exist, you will want to repair those and make sure that the surface is level, before installing MAKO floor panels.
+Should major imperfections exist, you will want to repair those and make sure that the surface is level, before installing MAKO flood panels.
 We don't recommend sealing against pavers, gravel, or other porous surfaces, as water will migrate through and under pavers and gravel.

-• Depending on the surface, you can either pour a small concrete footer, or utilize our AlumiSeal™ sill plate to create a smooth and level surface for the panel's bottom seal.
-The AlumiSeal sill plate can be sealed to your structure, creating a perfectly consistent surface for the flood barriers.
+• Depending on the surface, you can either pour a small concrete footer, or utilize our AlumiSeal™ Sill Plate to create a smooth and level surface for the panel's bottom seal.
+The AlumiSeal™ Sill Plate can be sealed to your structure, creating a perfectly consistent surface for the flood barriers.

-• Positioning the MAKO Pressurized Flood Barrier
+• Positioning MAKO Pressure-Fit Inflatable Flood Barrier

 • Remove the MAKO barrier from its storage bag and unfurl it near the opening to be protected.
 Use the included pump to slightly fill the top and bottom chamber, giving the flood barrier some structure to place and position it into your opening.